Modeling and interpolation of the ambient magnetic field by Gaussian processes: Experiments

 \subsection{Empirical proof-of-concept data}

 To illustrate our approach using real data, we have performed an experiment where a number of sensors have been moved around in a magnetic environment.
 The sensor board used is shown in Figure~\ref{fig:expSetup-simple}.
 We use the magnetometer data from an Xsens MTi (Xsens Technologies B.V., \mbox{\url{http://www.xsens.com}}).
 Accurate position and orientation information is obtained using an optical system.
-These high-accuracy measurements were provided through the use of the Vicon real-time tracking system (Vicon Motion Systems Ltd., UK, \mbox{\url{http://www.vicon.com}}) courtesy of the UAS Technologies Lab, Artificial Intelligence and Integrated Computer Systems Division (AIICS) at the Department of Computer and Information Science (IDA), Link\"oping University, Sweden.
+These high-accuracy measurements were provided through the use of a Vicon real-time tracking system (Vicon Motion Systems Ltd., UK, \mbox{\url{http://www.vicon.com}}).

 We obtain measurements while sliding the sensor board over a configuration of small tables.
 To ensure sufficient excitation, magnets have been placed in an irregular pattern underneath these tables as shown in Figure~\ref{fig:expSetup-simple}.
 Two different data sets have been collected.
 Both consist of approximately three minutes of data sampled at 100~Hz.
 One data set is used for training, while the second is for validation.
 The data of both the training and validation data sets are displayed in Figure~\ref{fig:simpleExample-data-a}.
 To give an impression of the spatial variation of the magnetic field, the magnetic field intensity has been visualized through the colors of the data.
 Note that the magnetometer is calibrated such that it has a magnitude of one in a local undisturbed magnetic field.